ubuntu-mate/ubuntu-mate.boutique/pages/index.md

 ## Computers

-### Entroware

-Entroware is a UK based Linux computer manufacturer, founded in early 2014, providing a range of quality Linux computers focused on a complete *"out of the box"* Linux experience, with a heavy focus on hardware compatibility.
+[Entroware](https://entroware.com) is a UK based Linux computer manufacturer, founded in early 2014, providing a range of quality Linux computers focused on a complete *"out of the box"* Linux experience, with a heavy focus on hardware compatibility.
 Entroware are offering the option to purchase their entire range of computers with Ubuntu MATE pre-installed including full support.

 <div class="row">
   <div class="col-lg-12">